VernonGrant/gnu-c-language-manual/markdown/defined.md

-The special operator `defined` is used in `#if` and `#elif` expressions to test whether a certain name is defined as a macro. `defined name` and `defined (name)` are both expressions whose value is 1 if `name`{.variable} is defined as a macro at the current point in the program, and 0 otherwise.
+The special operator `defined` is used in `#if` and `#elif` expressions to test whether a certain name is defined as a macro. `defined name` and `defined (name)` are both expressions whose value is 1 if `name` is defined as a macro at the current point in the program, and 0 otherwise.
 Thus, `#if defined MACRO` is precisely equivalent to `#ifdef MACRO`.